Prediction of Spallation Induced Transmutation Rates For Long Lived Fission Products via Proton Accelerator: Methods

 This work investigates optimal target–blanket material combinations to maximize transmutation efficiency.
 The general layout features a central spallation target surrounded by LLFP material and moderator material, along with an outer reflector surrounding the entire geometry.

 The central target is 2 m in axial length, with a diameter of 10 cm chosen to ensure utilization the majority of incident protons while remaining thin enough to allow the secondary neutrons produced in spallation reactions to escape without significant absorption.
 A preliminary study on target width showed that an optimal target diameter was between 10 and 15 cm.
 The target also features a 1 cm in radius, 1 m long channel that the proton beam is incident upon.
+The point of the void region is for the beam to interact with the spallation target in the middle of the tank instead of on the outer surface of the spallation target.
+The beam travels through the void region, and interacts with the spallation target, leading to the previously mentioned desired neutron production.
 The material choice for the spallation target has a strong impact on neutron production and therefore transmutation rates, and multiple material choices were individually analyzed with the combination of PHITS and FISPACT.
 Further discussion of target material choice is continued in Section~\ref{sec-results-target}.

 The LLFP material is arranged in cylindrical pins that surround the spallation target in a concentric pattern.
 These pins have a radius of 0.2 cm to avoid spatial self shielding.
 Each layer/pin edge is separated from each other with 0.2 cm of heavy water.
 The chosen moderator is heavy water (D$_2$O) to avoid neutron absorption while maintaining high thermalization rates.
 The target, surrounding LLFPs, and moderator are surrounded by a 25 cm thick beryllium reflector both axially and radially.
 Beryllium's high scattering cross-section as well as high (n,2n) cross-section makes the material a strong reflector for neutrons.
 The inner radius of this reflector is 1 m, and the total height of the geometry is 2.5 m.
 Figure \ref{fig:test} shows this test layout, where the pins represent where the LLFP pins surround the spallation target.